footnotes, appendices and apparatus to the anatomy

 The gardens were reclaimed after World War II; not so much saved as neutralised, turned into a theme park.
 There are no monsters in the woods any more, we seem to say.
 We got all that out of our system at Nuremburg.

 Our monsters bind us in time and place.
-In Star Trek: The Next Generation they don’t call them monsters, of course, they are always entities, lifeforms.
-But when, for example, Picard is forced to fight an ‘entity’ on El-Adrel in order to forge understanding with a species who speak an incomprehensible language of metaphor, and, on the eve of the final battle he tells Dathon, his gibbering compadre, the story of Gilgamesh and Enkidu fighting the Bull of Heaven, he locates himself securely in a mythic space, a space where monsters roam beyond the ring of firelight, where their menace binds us together within that ring.
-He might not understand Dathon, Dathon might have nothing much to say to him, but that doesn't stop them doing some primate bonding.
+In Star Trek: The Next Generation they are never called monsters, they are always entities, lifeforms.
+But when, for example, Picard is forced to fight an, ahem, ‘entity’ on El-Adrel and, on the eve of the final battle he tells Dathon, his gibbering compadre, the story of Gilgamesh and Enkidu fighting the Bull of Heaven, he locates himself securely in a mythic space, a space where monsters roam beyond the ring of firelight, where their menace binds us together within that ring.

 The ‘entity’ he encounters is a monstrous form, the beast of El’Adrel, a minotaur, a Cyclops.